Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Check the build plate
 -----------

 Make sure that your part is oriented efficiently.
 To check this, click view next to your desired print to see a preview of your print.
-If you want to make any changes to the orientation of your part click Edit on the Preview Screen.
+If you want to make any changes to the orientation of your part, click Edit on the Preview Screen.
 From here you can Move, Rotate, Scale and more to ensure your print is comes out perfectly.
 Before you start your print be sure to hit Save once you're finished making changes.

 .. image:: images/checkbuild.png
     :alt: Build Plate